(CNN) — It was the envy of the world, teeming with life, energy and grand human plans.

 Today, just miles away from this sunken city, Alexandria's 4.5 million residents go about their daily lives, despite a ballooning number of similar environmental crises.

 Big storms now flood neighborhoods, forcing residents to reach their apartments by boat.
 The Egyptian government has warned that 13% of the country's coastline could be in peril from rising seas levels.
 And farmers along the Nile Delta are struggling to grow the crops they and their countrymen depend on in the region's increasingly salty, parched soils.
+Today, farmers are struggling to grow crops in the Nile River Delta's once-fertile soils.

 Bill Weir/CNN